tokyodrift1993/YouVersion/apps/cli/README.md

-# YouVersion-API
+# YouVersion-CLI

-Express Rest API for getting verses and such from YouVersion.
+Commandline helper for YouVersion.

 # Building and Running